ALL-MINNESOTA RECRUITING

 “It’s going to be kind of like the pros,” the 5-10 junior added.
 “I think guys are going to make more money now and it’s going to be better for them.”

 New to navigating the ever-evolving recruiting space is the Institute For Athletes (Team IFA), a Minneapolis-based agency that mostly represents NFL players and a growing list of college clients, including Gophers tailback Darius Taylor.
-Team IFA also jumped into the NIL high school space this year, and they’re finding a crowded recruiting landscape.
+Team IFA also jumped into the NIL high school space this year, and they are finding a crowded recruiting landscape.

-“College programs still want to run their programs and do things their way,” Team IFA president Blake Baratz said.
+“College programs still want to run their programs and do things their way,” Team IFA President Blake Baratz said.
 “These young men and women have professional representation now.
 We have to look at the entire scope of this.
 What’s in their best interest and the school’s best interest?”

 Moore is already weighing these questions.
 Playing football this fall for the first time since eighth grade, he was one of the state’s leading receivers.
 Anybody watching Moore dazzle defenders during fall league hoops, though, can recognize why he has even more offers on the hard court.